A Beginner's Guide To Aspect Ratio

 Adobe Creative Cloud Express

-With preset aspect ratios for social media platforms, Adobe Creative Cloud Express helps edit images in all the relevant formats quickly and easily.
+With presets for social media platforms, Adobe Creative Cloud Express helps edit images in all the relevant formats quickly and easily.
 You can also set up your own custom aspect ratio based on your taste or need.

 Kapwing